 The FDA has 60 days after submission of the application to conduct an initial review to determine whether it is sufficient to accept for filing based on the agency's threshold determination that it is sufficiently complete to permit substantive review.
 Once the submission has been accepted for filing, the FDA begins an in-depth review of the application.
 Under the goals and policies agreed to by the FDA under the PDUFA, the FDA has ten months in which to complete its initial review of a standard application and respond to the applicant, and six months for a priority review of the application.
 The FDA does not always meet its PDUFA goal dates for standard and priority BLAs.
 The review process may often be significantly extended by FDA requests for additional information or clarification.
-The review provides additional information or clarification regarding information already provided in the submission within the last three months before the PDUFA goal date.
+The review process and the PDUFA goal date may be extended by three months if the FDA requests or if the applicant otherwise provides additional information or clarification regarding information already provided in the submission within the last three months before the PDUFA goal date.